Penetration Testing Cost

 2. You are willing to interpret automated reports yourself.

-3. You understand that automation is significantly inferior to, and cannot be considered a replacement for, manual penetration testing.
+3. You understand that automation is significantly inferior to, and cannot be considered a replacement for, manual testing.

 Automated testing will not be thorough, can not be thorough no matter who provides it, and rarely satisfies third party requirements.
 Further, automated reports almost always contain false positives and will need to be reviewed in context.
 Finally, there is the issue of coverage and false negatives.